Open Timestamps: Leveraging Bitcoin's Security For All Data

 Right, okay.

 So which to go back is basically you started your document that you gave the hash.
 And then the whatever hashes of all the documents in that one second, and then whatever transaction it comes in, and then where that is in the block.
-Right.
 That’s pretty much the proof.

 All right, so now we’ve included a document or the hash of a document in the Bitcoin blockchain through this miracle trick.
-Now we want to prove to someone later on, it’s a year later, we want to prove to someone that a year ago we included this hash into the Bitcoin blockchain.
+Now we want to prove to someone later on, it’s a year later, we want to prove to someone, that a year ago, we included this hash into the Bitcoin blockchain.
 How do we do that?
 How do we prove it?

-Right.
 So first you give that person the actual document, and then you give them this OTS file, which contains the proof.
 Basically all these these Merkle proofs that we stored before.

 Right and then what does that person do with that?

-They run a command called OTS verify which basically checks the proof so it checks whether all the hashes are what they say they should be.
+which basically checks the proof and it checks whether all the hashes are what they say they should be.

-it checks against your own node whether the transaction is included in the blockchain.
+And then it checks against your own node whether the transaction is included in the blockchain.

 So that requires them to have the OpenTimestamp software, right?